jackghg/Arch-In/README.md

 - Restart.
 Review and delete the installer files in /root

 ## Autoupdate
 A very basic auto update will execute `pacman -Syyu && paccache -rk1` every 7 days if you install it.
 If the update fails, see  the arch linux news, a manual fix may be needed.
+Updater services and timers files are: /etc/systemd/user/updArch.service , /etc/systemd/system/updArchS.service , /etc/systemd/user/updArch.timer , /etc/systemd/system/updArchS.timer

 ## Warnings and limitations
 - **Backup** your data before installing Linux !